The Wrong Box: Plot

-In the early 19th century, a lawyer explains to a group of young boys that a form of tontine has been organised; £1,000 has been invested for each child (£20,000 in total), but only the last survivor will receive all the capital and earned interest.
-Sixty-three years later, elderly brothers Masterman and Joseph Finsbury, who live next to each other in Victorian London, are the last surviving members of the tontine.
+In the early 19th century, a lawyer tells a group of boys that a tontine has been organised; £1,000 has been invested for each child (£20,000 in total), but only the last survivor will receive all the capital and interest.
+Sixty-three years later, the last survivors are elderly brothers Masterman and Joseph Finsbury, who live next to each other in Victorian London.

-Masterman is attended by his unpromising medical student grandson Michael Finsbury, and, although Masterman has not talked to his despised brother in many years, he sends Michael next door to summon Joseph to see him.
-Michael is greeted by Julia, Joseph's granddaughter.
-They see each other often on the street and secretly admire each other.
-She explains Joseph is in Bournemouth with her cousins.
-Meanwhile, Julia's cousins, Morris and John, receive a telegram from Michael in their boarding house in Bournemouth, saying that Masterman is dying.
+Although Masterman has not talked to his despised brother in years, he sends his medical student grandson Michael Finsbury to summon Joseph to see him.
+Michael is greeted by Joseph's niece Julia, who says Joseph is in Bournemouth with her cousins.
+Julia's cousins, Morris and John, receive a telegram from Michael saying that Masterman is dying.

-On the train trip to London, Joseph escapes from his grandson minders, entering a compartment and boring the sole occupant with a diatribe of trivial facts about the history of knitting.
-Joseph goes to smoke a cigarette, leaving behind his coat, which the occupant, "the Bournemouth Strangler", dons.
-The train then collides with another one.
-Morris and John find a mangled body wearing their uncle's coat and assume their uncle is dead.
+On the train to London, Joseph escapes his grandson minders, entering a compartment and boring the occupant with a diatribe of trivia.
+Joseph goes to smoke a cigarette, leaving his coat, which the occupant, "the Bournemouth Strangler", dons.
+The train collides with another train.
+Finding a mangled body in their uncle's coat, Morris and John assume their uncle is dead.
 To protect their interest in the tontine, they hide the body in the woods.
-Morris tells John to crate the body up and post it to London.
-Meanwhile, Joseph wanders away from the accident scene.
+Morris tells John to post the body in a crate to London.
+Joseph wanders away from the accident scene.

-In London, Michael gets a telegram telling him to expect a crate containing a statue.
+In London, Michael gets a telegram telling him to expect a statue in a crate.
 Morris arrives and mistakes the elderly butler, Peacock, for Masterman.

-Morris decides to try to hide the body long enough for Masterman to die, and then claim Joseph died of a heart attack upon hearing the news.
-Morris and John plot to ship the body to Joseph's London home where Julia lives.
-John sends the body in a large barrel.
-Joseph makes his way to London on his own and visits his brother.
-Masterman makes several failed attempts to kill his brother, with Joseph oblivious to the attempts.
-They separate after quarrelling, and as he leaves the barrel containing the body is being delivered to Masterman's house by mistake, and Joseph hurriedly agrees to sign for the barrel for "Mr Finsbury".
-Minutes later, the crate containing the statue, also addressed to "Mr Finsbury", which Michael is expecting, is mistakenly delivered to Joseph's house and accepted by Julia who believes it is an expected delivery.
+Morris decides to hide the body until Masterman dies, then claim Joseph died of a heart attack upon hearing the news.
+Morris and John plot to ship the body in a barrel to Joseph's home where Julia lives.
+Joseph makes his own way to London and visits his brother.
+Masterman makes several attempts to kill his oblivious brother.
+They quarrel, and as Joseph leaves the barrel is being delivered to Masterman's house by mistake.
+Joseph signs for the barrel for "Mr Finsbury".
+Minutes later, the crate containing the statue is mistakenly delivered to Joseph's house and accepted by Julia.